-- the encampment is being set up according to CDC guidelines.
+- the community is being set up according to CDC guidelines

-- the space has access to washrooms and an indoor warming space
+- the there is access to washrooms and an indoor warming space

-- two shower units constructed in a trailer
+- there are two shower and laundry units constructed in a trailer,

-- laundry facility is being set up, thanks to TA Appliances & Barbecues
+and laundry was set up thanks to TA Appliances & Barbecues

 - this is a safe and caring place

-- the good people at Sanguen have added this location to their ‘route’ for their mobile community health van
+- the good people at Sanguen have added this location to their ‘route’ for the mobile community health van

 - this is a community of people built on respect, respect for each other, for the buildings and property and for the neighbouring properties

-- the Social Development Centre Waterloo Region is a charitable partner in this endeavor and can issue tax receipts for donations toward items that directly support the previously unsheltered people who now call this location home
+- the Social Development Centre Waterloo Region is a charitable partner in this endeavor, has secured $75,000 from the COVID Emergency Community Support funding through KW Community Foundation and can issue tax receipts for donations toward items that directly support the previously unsheltered people who now call this location home

 Click here for a list of food and other consumable items you can donate.